SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%rename @ExampleUser Example Name`

 - **%reportmatch** `<@member>`
-    - Info: The winner uses this command after a ranked match to report the result of the match, @member being the person who lost the ranked match.
+    - Info: **Slash version available.** The winner uses this command after a ranked match to report the result of the match, @member being the person who lost the ranked match.
 Mention the Member or use Member ID.
 Has a 41 second cooldown.
 Only works in ranked arenas or the threads within.
     - Example: `%reportmatch @ExampleUser`
     - Aliases: reportgame